-The Issuer shall make arrangements such that facilitate that the shareholders are able to exercise their rights.
+The Issuer shall facilitate that the shareholders are able to exercise their rights.

 3.15.2 INFORMATION TO SHAREHOLDERS

 Any notice, document or other information sent to shareholders should be made public no later than the time at which such notice is distributed.